 How to breastfeed

-The best way to learn to breastfeed is to have a midwife, lactation consultant or even another mother help you with your position and attaching the baby to your breast.
+The best way to learn to breastfeed is to have a midwife, lactation consultant or even another person who has breastfed, help you with your position and attaching the baby to your breast.

 - Hold your baby close to you, facing your chest.